 To help manage the risks regarding automobile usage, the University uses a combination of both the state's self-funded liability program and the state's self-funded property program.
 Descriptions of each are listed below.

-Property coverage - can be categorized as collision and comprehensive insurance.
+Property coverage - categorized as comprehensive insurance (collision coverage is no longer offered through the State - as of July 1, 2023).
 This is included on most University-owned vehicles and is subject to a deductible (normally $1000).
 When replacing windshields, please utilize the state's vendor Holman/ARI by calling 1-833-947-2349.
 When glass is repaired or replaced by this contract, no deductible will apply.

 Liability Coverage - this typically includes coverage of injury or property damage to a third party or entity.
 Coverage is only available to drivers operating the vehicle in the course and scope of their employment and have completed the VUA registration.